ing-bank/zkflow/docs/design-multiple-commands.md

          *
          * When a command is included in a transaction metadata as below, they are expected to have `commandMetadata` property defined that specifies the transaction structure for that command.
 ZKFLow will look for the metadata in the following locations:
          * - The command is a ZKCommandData: the interface enforces that it will have a `commandMetadata` property.
          * - The command is NOT a ZKCommandData: ZKFlow will look for a `commandMetadata property defined as an extension property on that command.
+It will look for it the companion objects of all ZKCommands that are also part of this transaction.
+Most likely place to put this would be the companion object of the command that has the ZKTransactionMetaData
          */
         commands {
             command(DepositContract.Advance::class) // A user command AND a ZKCommand, it should have `commandMetadata` defined.